Trinity Haven provides safe, affirming housing for LGBTQ+ youth experiencing housing instability.

 For youth under 18, will you still be able to serve them?

-Yes, primarily through support and referrals to other housing programs specifically for minors (DCS licensed facilities, Stopover, VOICES, and 91 Place).
+Yes, primarily through support and referrals to other housing programs specifically for minors (DCS licensed facilities, Stopover, and VOICES).
 We could potentially house a 17-year-old in a host home, if they turn 18 within the 6-months they are placed in the program, so that they can sign a lease when they exit the program.

 How does this impact those you are serving or will serve?